-Here are a few quick tips on how to align the pads in a Hope brake caliper.
+Here are a few quick tips on how to align the disc brake pads in a Hope brake caliper.

 1. Remove the securing clip

 Remove the securing clip from the pad pin with needlenose pliers.
 Unscrew the pad pin with a 2mm Allen key, turning it anticlockwise, and pull it out.

 Squeeze the pads together and pull both pads and the spring up and out of the caliper.
 Keep the pads, pin and clip safe.

 2. Remove the caliper from the frame

 Use a 5mm Allen key to turn the two mounting bolts anticlockwise and remove the caliper from the frame.
 Set the bolts aside, along with any washers.

 Clean the caliper and exposed pistons with a cotton bud or workshop rag.
 (See Hope’s website for detailed cleaning instructions.)